-All previously painted surfaces will be repainted, these areas include the fascia's, soffits, handrails, metal and wooden fences, gates, and general surfaces.
+All previously painted surfaces will be repainted, these areas include the fascia's, soffits, (these areas just below the roof) handrails, metal and wooden fences, gates, and general surfaces.

 The paintwork has begun to flake, blister and appears dull.
 In areas where there is timber, cracks have also begun to appear as the current paint work starts to fail/breakdown leaving areas exposed to the elements.
 If left untreated, these areas will eventually rot causing further damage and expensive repairs/replacement.